 - Review your itinerary to see what ports are most interesting to you.
 Book private shore excursions for those ports.
 Why book private excursions?
 Touring with a private local guide will let you get a better insight to the port, focus on only what you want to see, and tour at your pace.
 Nothing more frustrating than spending valuable time in port waiting for other passengers to shop or make frequent bathroom stops!
 Read about our experience with private tours on a Mediterranean cruise.

-Cruise the Danube from Vienna to Budapest
+River cruise: the Danube from Vienna to Budapest (or take the train!)

 Only 130 miles separate these two gorgeous cities.
 If you can’t manage a river cruise, enjoy a few days in either city before jumping on a train to the other.
 Both cities offer castles, opera houses, and incredible food possibilities!